 Carbon Sequestration

-Moreover, as hemp grows, it absorbs carbon dioxidefrom the atmosphere (effectively acting as a carbon sink).
-Furthermore, when hemp is used for paper production, a portion of the carbon remains stored in the final product (reducing the overall carbon footprint of the paper industry).
+As hemp grows, it absorbs carbon dioxidefrom the atmosphere (effectively acting as a carbon sink).
+When hemp is used for paper production, a portion of the carbon remains stored in the final product (reducing the overall carbon footprint of the paper industry).

 Reduced Chemical Usage

-Furthermore, hemp fibers are naturally lighter and require less processing than wood fibers, reducing the need for harmful chemicals during the pulping process.
-Moreover, this results in less pollution and a decreased environmental impact compared to traditional wood pulp paper.
+Hemp fibers are naturally lighter and require less processing than wood fibers, reducing the need for harmful chemicals during the pulping process.
+This results in less pollution and a decreased environmental impact compared to traditional wood pulp paper.

 Biodegradability and Recyclability